Have you always wanted to try your hand at working in clay?

 Well here is your chance.

-This is a perfect opportunity to try out the potters wheel before making a 5 week commitment.
+This is a perfect opportunity to try out the potters wheel.

 Glazes: You have access to all my glazes.
 I have many beautiful commercial low fire glazes as well as low fire clay for you to create to your hearts content.
 If you prefer a mid range clay, I generally have porcelain and buff available and a limited palate of glazes.